White Death (novel): Synopsis

-A shadowy multinational corporation, Oceanus, is attempting to wrest control of all the fish in the seas themselves-no matter what havoc results, and is killing anyone who attempts to stop them.
-And the story includes Nazis, Basque separatists, an outcast murderous tribe, the Kiolya, of Eskimos, Canadian natives in northern Quebec, environmental activists and the usual female sex interest.

-When Austin is investigating an Oceanus remote shoreline fish farm, he finds a “frankenfish” and a load of armed guards.
-As Kurt is making his way out of the secret caves the local widow Pia told him about his boat is blown up by a hand grenade and he only barely survives, it seems certain he was supposed to be the next in line to die, but he cannot stop now.
-He is saved by a rich Basque shipping tycoon Balthazar Aguirrez who is looking for ancient Basque relics to save off a war between the Spanish government and Basque separatists.
-Kurt is in the middle of an environmental disaster caused by descendants of northern Eskimos’ who want to dominate the fish industry and in the end the world has already begun, and only he and NUMA stand in the way.
+Multinational corporation Oceanus is attempting to wrest control of all the fish in the seas for themselves and is killing anyone who attempts to stop them.
+Austin investigates an Oceanus remote shoreline fish farm, where he finds a “frankenfish” and armed guards.
+As Kurt is making his way out of the secret caves, his boat is blown up by a hand grenade and he only barely survives/ He is saved by shipping tycoon Balthazar Aguirrez, who is looking for ancient Basque relics to save off a war between the Spanish government and Basque separatists.